zeesh737/My-Portfolio/README.md

 - `public/js/app.js` was updated in one place: the contact form now `fetch()`s `/api/contact` (JSON) instead of `contact.php` (FormData).
 No other frontend behavior changed.
 - Added a basic rate limiter (5 submissions / 15 min per IP) on the contact endpoint.

-## ⚠️ Security note on the original file

-The `contact.php` you uploaded had a **real-looking Gmail app password hardcoded in plain text** (`SMTP_PASS`).
-That value was **not** carried into this project — `.env.example` only has placeholders.
-If that password is real, treat it as
-compromised: revoke it at https://myaccount.google.com/apppasswords and generate a new one for this project.
-Never commit real credentials to a repo — `.env` is gitignored here for that reason.

 ## Project structure

 ```